data01312022/doctoraiasst/README.md

 - RAG makes LLMs more factual and trusted

 ## What’s Next
-- Expansion to cardiology & rare diseases
+- Integrate with genomics platforms- Support personalized therapies based on mutations, gene panels, and biomarkers
-- Speech-based input for real-time consultation
+- Speech-based input for real-time consultation- Deploy as a voice assistant in outpatient or surgical settings
-- Digital twins for outcome simulation
+- Regulatory Readiness and HIPAA/GDPR Compliance
+- Provide doctors and patients with traceable rationale for every AI suggestion including scientific citations, NCCN cross-references, trial inclusion/exclusion reasons
 - Clinical pilot deployment and regulatory pathways

+## Our Goal
+- Empower every physician with a safe, explainable, and personalized AI assistant – built for real-world healthcare